nzapanarcisse/Project-datascientest-eks-argo-GitOps_FR/Livrables/README.md

-# Reddit Clone App on Kubernetes with Ingress
+# Reddit Clone App on Kubernetes with Ingress FALL LEWIS
 This project demonstrates how to deploy a Reddit clone app on Kubernetes with Ingress and expose it to the world using Minikube as the cluster.

 ## Prerequisites